 'Namely, designing to allow for natural daylight and emergency egress.
 Additional hurdles might include low ceiling height, location of mechanical and utility equipment, electrical panels, sump pumps and crocks, and structural columns.'

-How do I find the architect?
+How do I find an architect?

 Once you’ve created your wish list for the basement extension, tracking down a professional designer to take the scheme forward is the next step.